taolicd/taolicd.github.io/_posts/blog/2019-08-08-Intro_API_blog.md

 ###  What is OAuth and where to get one

 Another popular authorization tool is called [OAuth](https://en.wikipedia.org/wiki/OAuth).
 OAuth has version 1.0 and 2.0.
 OAuth version 1.0 is now obsolete and OAuth version 2.0 is widely adopted.
 To set up OAuth2 authorization, register as a developer with individual vendors.
-For example, for accessing twitter data via its APIs, you need to register as a [twitter developer](https://developer.twitter.com/en/docs/authentication/overview).
+For example, for accessing twitter data via its APIs using its OAuth, you need to register as a [twitter developer](https://developer.twitter.com/en/docs/authentication/overview).
 For setting up OAuth2 with Google, see [Using OAuth 2.0 to Access Google APIs](https://developers.google.com/identity/protocols/oauth2).

 ### Public APIs